About This Course

 The Higher Diploma in Coaching/Coaching Psychology will provide you with the skills, understanding, awareness and knowledge to be effective coaches in both life and business domains and to respond creatively and positively to the current demands and uncertainties of life.

-Class takes place one evening per week plus some weekend workshops.
+Class takes place Wednesday evenings plus some weekend workshops.
 There is a one-off campus experiential workshop at year end (costing approximately €150 for food, travel and accommodation)

 Continuous assessment based on academic essays and reflective assignments.